avickmukh/job_portal_ui/README.md

    Please install node js in your system https://nodejs.org/en/

 # Cloning and Running the Application in local
+    Clone the project into local

+    Install all the npm packages.
+Go into the project folder and type the following command to install all npm packages

     1. npm install

     2. npm start